The definition of begpacker (beg-packer) is someone who attempts to save money by asking locals and other foreigners to

 If you’re starving and homeless, begging might be your only recourse, regardless of where you’re from and what your circumstances.
 But if you come from a western country with social welfare, you have an iPhone, and you can afford a flight home, you should not be holding up cardboard signs and begging for food or money.

-Some people will disagree with my judging of privileged Western beggars.
+Some people will disagree with my judging of privileged Western begpackers.
 Some people will always be contrarians.